 If a project manager doesn’t have the right skills and experience to tackle upcoming issues and surprises, nothing can save a project from being doomed.

 Advisable Solution: Try to look for a project manager who has managed a similar type of project earlier and has the experience & skills aligning with the requirements of a project.

 Setting clear objectives, key performance indicators, and success metrics are most important because these are the things that decide whether a project is going according to planning or not.

 Just like you can’t build a building with a weak foundation, you can’t expect your team to deliver a successful project when they don’t understand project objectives well.

 Experienced project management professionals use SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) & DUMB (Doable, Understandable, Manageable, and Beneficial) methods to define clear goals and objectives.

 Advisable Solution: Before starting a project, use one of these methods to decide objectives, targets, and KPIs & communicate them properly to team members.

-TPC Addition Getting clear KPI's in place and aligning with corporate objectives is very important.
+TPC Addition Getting clear KPIs in place and aligning with corporate objectives is very important.
 I'm currently reading the "Measure what Matters" book by John Doerr (which I will review here on the blog).
-I was first introduced to the concept of OKR by Peter Kestenholz, who wrote an excelent article about the subject.
+I was first introduced to the concept of OKR by Peter Kestenholz, who wrote an excellent article about the subject.

 This process should only be formulated after taking note of team members’ strengths and weaknesses and the project’s objectives.